ericklv/gcp-schedule-gke/README.md

 # Previous
 You need a cluster configured, when you send `down` as param this code reduce to 0 replicas all deployments in one namespace.
 Is necesary all deployments associated with an environment must have the nodeSelector in the same node-pool and namespace.

-Whe you send `up` as param, recreates a node pool and set al deployment replicas to 1
+Whe you send `up` as param, recreates a node pool and set all deployment replicas to 1

-In this case you can create a test node-pool, namespace and deployment with next steps:
+In this case you can create a node-pool, namespace and deployment with next steps:

 ```bash
 kubectl config use-context ${your-gke-context}